 Don’t Stay in Short-Term Rental Apartments

-You can still rent entire apartments in Barcelona for your vacation, but avoid them if you can.
+You can still rent entire apartments in Barcelona for your vacation, but avoid them if possible.

 There are several stories of neighbors being extremely hostile toward vacationers staying in these apartments.
 Many apartment owners also rent them without the proper permissions.
 It’s not worth the hassle.